Upper Rissington: Local amenities

-A mini shopping mall has been constructed as part of the new development which includes a MidCounties Co-operative Society shop, Badham's Pharmacy, Runner Bean gym and a Barnado's charity shop.
-In 2019 what was the original Co-operative shop re-opened as Dragon Vets.
+A mini shopping mall has been constructed as part of the new development, which includes a Co-operative Society shop, Pharmacy, gym and a Barnado's charity shop.
+In 2019 the original Co-operative shop re-opened as a vets.
 There is also a village hall, a primary school, tennis courts, football pitches and many green spaces around the village.
-The village is within the catchment of the Cotswold School "the Comprehensive School of the Year 2015/16" according to the Sunday Times.
+The village is within the catchment of the Cotswold School, "the Comprehensive School of the Year 2015/16" according to the Sunday Times.

 Governance

 The village has its own Parish Council.
 The village is the most populous area of the 'Rissingtons' district council electoral ward.
 This ward starts in the south at Great Rissington and stretches north to Icomb.
 The total population taken at the 2011 census was 2,103.
 The village is in the Stow-on-the-Wold county council electoral division and is one of the three largest population centres, along with Stow and Moreton-in-Marsh.